mingYi-ch/top-trumps-client/README_topLevel.md

 # Top Trumps Movie Edition

-### Authors
+#### Authors
 Ming Yi, Rohit Kaushik, Timo Surbeck

 ### Introduction
 Welcome to the top-level README of our Advanced Software Engineering FS 20 group project!
-"Top Trumps Movie Edition" is a ReactJS based web game, where users can play Top Trumps in games of ten rounds against the computer, with card decks of a chosen year range and genre.
-For dividing up responsibilities into individual microservices, we decided to split up our application into three parts, namely into a client (frontend), a server as well as a database.
+"Top Trumps Movie Edition" is a ReactJS based web game that lets users play a simplified version of [Top Trumps](https://en.wikipedia.org/wiki/Top_Trumps) in games of ten rounds against the computer, with card decks of a chosen year range and genre.
+For dividing up responsibilities into individual microservices, we decided to split up our application into three tiers, namely into a Client (frontend), a Server as well as a Database part.
 For each of the three parts there is a publicly accessible GitHub repository.
 Please access it via the URLs specified in the section below.

 ### GitHub Repositories
 - Client (frontend, ReactJS): [github.com/mingYi-ch/top-trumps-client](https://github.com/mingYi-ch/top-trumps-client)